Website & Online Security

 VPN (Virtual Private Network)

-For some reason, you must use someone else’s network (like at a business, hotel, motorcycle rally, etc.) and set up a VPN.
+Sometimes, you must use someone else’s network (like at a business, hotel, motorcycle rally, etc.) and set up a VPN.
 A VPN gives you an encrypted, secure connection between your computer or device and the internet.

 Credit Card Security